djetshu/Quadruped-AllTerrain-Robot/README.md

 - Prototyping of a leg with 3D printing and laser cutting
 - Complete design of wheel attachment in the last joint
 - Simulations (torque verification, motion checks)

+## Contact Information

+For inquiries, collaboration opportunities, or questions about the Quadruped AllTerrain Robot project, feel free to contact us:

+- **Email:** queque.daffer@pucp.edu.pe